codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-rollout.md

 {:start="4"}
 1. To view metric validation details, expand **Background Analysis** in the panel.

-You have completed application deployment in Codefresh.
+You have created and deployed an application in Codefresh.